 Your home and your wellbeing: how to achieve a work-life balance while working from home

-It was in London where this change was felt the most, with 46.4% of people saying they worked from home at some point during the past year.
-And with so many workers now plying their trades from their homes, there’s a whole new set of challenges for employees to conquer.
+With so many workers now plying their trades from their homes, there’s a whole new set of challenges for employees to conquer.

 - Changing attitudes and behaviours to work-life balance